mohitdd/DataStructures-Using-C-/README.md

-# DataStructures-Using-C-
+# DataStructures-Using-C++
-The repository contains the implementation of Computer-science data Structures using C++.
+The repository contains the implementation of Computer-science Data Structures using C++.
+Solutions will contain only the driver code, not the full implementation.